Puteaux: Transport

-Puteaux is served by Puteaux station on the Transilien La Défense and Transilien Paris – Saint-Lazare suburban rail lines.
+Puteaux is served by Puteaux station on the Transilien Line U and Transilien Paris-Saint-Lazare suburban rail lines.

-Puteaux is also served by Esplanade de la Défense station on Paris Métro Line 1, in the business district of La Défense, as well as by La Défense station, a large interchange station on Paris Métro Line 1, on Paris RER line A, on the Transilien La Défense suburban rail line, and on the Transilien Paris – Saint-Lazare suburban rail line.
+Puteaux is also served by Esplanade de la Défense station on Paris Métro Line 1, in the business district of La Défense, as well as by La Défense station, a large interchange station on Paris Métro Line 1, on Paris RER line A, on the Transilien La Défense suburban rail line, and on the Transilien Paris-Saint-Lazare suburban rail line.
 Puteaux is also served by the T2 (tramway 2), in the La Défense-Issy-Val de Seine line.

 Sport

 The Cercle de Puteaux hosted the tennis events for the 1900 Summer Olympics.

 Cultural depictions

 Puteaux is the setting for the 1961 film The Long Absence (Une aussi longue absence), winner of the Palme d'Or at Cannes.